bjayanta/dart/readme.md

 If you're sure that an expression with a nullable type isn't null, you can use a null assertion operator ( ! ) to make Dart treat it as non-nullable.
 By adding ! just after the expression, you tell Dart that the value won't be null, and that it's safe to assign it to a non-nullable variable.

-## HW:
+## HW

-- make a programm for each of the operators
+- Make a programm for each of the operators
+- Take an input and perform basic calculations